fragaria/karmen-docs/docs/pill-getting-started.md

 to extruder is quite similar most of the time.

 !> We kindly ask our community members to **share their customized Pill holder models with us**.
-We will gladly mention them right here on this docs site.
+We will gladly mention them right here at this docs site.

 ### Connecting